orbeon/orbeon-forms-doc/installation/caches.md

 If you are using a different JCache-compatible implementation:

-- Different values for the `oxf.xforms.cache.resource` and/or `oxf.xforms.cache.uri` properties might be needed.
+- Different values for the `oxf.xforms.cache.jcache.resource` and/or `oxf.xforms.cache.jcache.uri` properties might be needed.
 - Add the property mentioned below to disable caching of form definitions, as we don't want cached form definitions to be replicated.

 ## Persistence layer caching of form definition metadata